Algeria • UNESCO World Heritage Site

 Deep Canyon Landscapes

-Trek through spectacular canyons carved by ancient rivers that once flowed through Tassili n'Ajjer when the Sahara supported permanent water systems.
-The Canyon de Tikoubaouine and similar formations feature towering sandstone cliff walls reaching heights of 80-100 metres, creating dramatic corridors through the plateau.
-These geological features provide insights into erosion processes and past hydrological systems whilst offering spectacular hiking opportunities through varied terrain.
-The canyon walls often contain rock art sites positioned to take advantage of natural rock shelters and overhangs that protected the paintings from weathering.
-Walking these ancient waterways connects visitors to the dramatically different landscape that prehistoric inhabitants experienced, when seasonal floods carved these channels and supported the wildlife depicted in surrounding rock art.
+Trek through spectacular canyons carved by ancient rivers when the Sahara supported permanent water systems.
+Canyon de Tikoubaouine and similar formations feature towering sandstone cliff walls reaching 80-100 meters, creating dramatic corridors through the plateau.
+These geological features provide insights into erosion processes and past hydrological systems while offering spectacular hiking through varied terrain.
+Canyon walls often contain rock art sites positioned to take advantage of natural shelters and overhangs that protected paintings from weathering.
+Walking these ancient waterways connects visitors to the dramatically different landscape prehistoric inhabitants experienced.
+Pro tip: Trek canyon routes during mid-morning to afternoon when sunlight penetrates deep canyon walls, revealing rock formations and art otherwise obscured in shadow.

 Recommended